"""

 return re.compile(pattern)

-NON_INT_TYPE = Type[Union[float, Decimal, Fraction]]
+NON_INT_TYPE = type[Union[float, Decimal, Fraction]]

 PreprocessorType = Callable[[str], str]